qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - ``INPUT``
      - [vector: any]
      - Input vector layer
-   * - **Number of segment in circles**
+   * - **Number of segments in circles**
      - ``SEGMENTS``
      - [number]

        Default: 72
-     - The number of segment used to approximate a circle.
+     - The number of segments used to approximate a circle.
        Minimum 8, maximum 100000.
    * - **Minimum enclosing circles**
      - ``OUTPUT``